Every year we receive over 1 million comments, appreciations or enquiries about BBC programmes, some 3,000 a day. Over 250,000 can be complaints.

 We value this feedback about our work.
 We compile an overnight report of all reaction and circulate it to BBC staff by the next morning (with your personal details removed).
 This is one of the most widely read reports in the BBC and ensures your feedback or complaint reaches the right people quickly, including senior management.

-To help us report and handle complaints efficiently, we ask you to contact us using our central website, phone number or postal address.
+To help us report and handle complaints efficiently, we ask you to contact us centrally.
 If you do not, we cannot guarantee your complaint is seen by the right people or that you will receive a reply.
+You can do this using our website, postal address or phone number.
+To receive a written reply you should normally complain in writing.
 If you need access assistance please contact us.

 If you have a complaint about a BBC item which was broadcast or published, either online or in a BBC owned magazine, you should normally complain within 30 working days of the transmission or publication (there are some exceptions to this time limit so please read the full procedures).
 Please make one complaint rather than multiple issues which may complicate any investigation and delay our reply.
 For the full complaints procedures please visit the BBC Trust website.
 You can also complain to Ofcom – details at Where to complain.